wearecollins/MMI_Interactives/README.md

 # Introduction

 This repository contains digital portions of a Jim Henson Exhibition for the [Museum of the Moving Image](http://www.movingimage.us/).
 There are three touchpoints in this repo.
-They both share a lot of backend infrastructure.
+They all share a lot of backend infrastructure.

 This document will guide you through the overall [setup](#Setup) for the installation, and a general guide to [running](#running) the installation.